 Donate

-Who's Involved?
+Who’s Involved

 These people make us smile — they’re the doers and money-raisers on behalf of the For Eva Jane and All the Others Fund.
 They’re shaving their heads, hosting events, starting fundraisers and more to make childhood cancer research possible.

-Start your own St. Baldrick’s head-shaving event to raise money on behalf of our Hero Fund!
-You’ll be paired with a staff member who will walk you through every step of the process, and you’ll have fun knowing you’re doing a great thing for kids with cancer.
+Start your own St. Baldrick’s head-shaving event to support our Hero Fund!
+A dedicated staff member will guide you every step of the way—and you’ll have fun doing something great for kids with cancer.

-Register to shave your head and raise money for our Hero Fund at any St. Baldrick’s event happening around the world!
-Not finding an event near you?
-Register as a virtual shavee and shave your head anytime, anywhere.
+Register to shave your head and support our Hero Fund at any St. Baldrick’s event worldwide!
+No event nearby?
+Go virtual and shave anytime, anywhere.

-This event is private.
+This event is private

 Private events are for people at the company, organization, school, etc., where the event is taking place.
 Please don't crash the party.